 The construction boom showed up in the labour market too.
 The number of employees in the sector rose by 0.4 percent to an average of 11,727 people.
 Wages and salaries grew by 3.9 percent to 420.3 million euros.
 Berlin construction sites logged 13.6 million working hours, 1.9 percent more per working day than in 2014.
 Berlin's unemployment rate fell to 10.7 percent in the same year.

-The sharp rise in residential construction reflects unbroken demand for apartments in Berlin.
-Despite the increased building activity, demand still outstrips supply.
-For existing property owners, these figures support the broader market development in the capital.
+The 21.2 percent jump in residential construction reflects unbroken demand for apartments in Berlin.
+Even with the increased building activity, demand still outstrips supply.
+For existing property owners, the 2015 numbers underpin the broader market development in the capital.